 - are not in default on a previous grant or loan

-The following courses are eligible for US financial aid:
+The following courses are eligible for US federal aid:

 - Bachelor degrees (including Honours)